hadewhurst/hadewhurst.github.io/school_proj.md

 strands of suture and tie the simple knot.
 This will improve consistency of the knots, and the efficiency of the process.

-_More info and updates soon to come as the project progresses_ Check out [Medtronic](https://www.medtronic.com/us-en/index.html) to find out more about the company.
+_More info and updates soon to come as the project progresses_ Check out <a href="https://www.medtronic.com/us-en/index.html/" target="_blank">Medtronic</a> to find out more about the company.

 **CATSMEOW Design Project**